info201b-au17/ex-machine-learning/ex1-random2d/README.md

 trainLabels <- trainData$labels
 ```

-5. Become familiar with the syntax of `knn`.
+5. Become familiar with the syntax of `FNN::knn`.
 Briefly, you need:
 ```
-knn(train, predict, labels, k)
+FNN::knn(train, predict, labels, k)
 ```
 where `train` and `predict` are the corresponding features, and
 `labels` are the labels for the training set.  `k` is $k$.